-EVNTIDX uniquely identifies each other medical expense event (i.e., each record on the OME file) and is the variable required to link other medical events to data files containing details on prescribed medicines (the-MEPS 2001 Prescribed Medicines File).
-For details on linking, see Section 5.0, or the MEPS 2001 Appendix File, HC-059I.
+EVNTIDX uniquely identifies each outpatient event (i.e., each record on the outpatient file) and is the variable required to link outpatient events to data files containing details on conditions and/or prescribed medicines (MEPS 2001 Medical Condition file and MEPS 2001 Prescribed Medicine file, respectively).
+For details on linking see Section 5.0 or the MEPS 2001 Appendix File, HC-059I.